lournajaneevangelista/lournajaneevangelista/README.md

 🎯 My goal is to landing a job where I know that my unique skills will contribute to the growth of the organization and at the same time provide growth for me.

+💌 Please reach out to me throught Github or LinkedIn